beingRealFrank/site/_posts/2025-12-24-philly-half-marathon.md

 I'm looking forward to another productive year in 2026.

-I ran the Philly Half Marathon in November.
+I ran the Philly Half in November.

-I'm pretty proud that I've gotten back out there.
+I'm pretty proud I got back out there.

 Thought I'd try to embed a pic, just to see if it works.
 <br><br>